-Impairment tests carried out as at 31 December 2022 did not reveal any impairment to be recorded on interbank loans and receivables.
-Only expected credit losses classified in stage 1t (performing) were recorded in 2022 and 2021.
+Impairment tests carried out as at 31 December 2023 did not reveal any impairment to be recorded on interbank loans and receivables.
+Only expected credit losses classified as stage 1 (performing) have been recognised in 2023.

-8.8 Loans and receivables from customers measured at amortised cost
+8.8.
+Loans and receivables from customers measured at amortised cost